I think it is the Russian artist Thaïs Jaspar on the right, while her companion is yet to be identified:

 The Filipino band played:

 ...and visitors toasted each other:

-If not for A. T. Hull, Jr., crashing the opening party, we'd never have seen so much of the Mandarin Club.
-Newspapers published very few photographs, mostly from the weddings.
-But published memoirs confirm that the Mandarin Club was considered a "high-class night-spot."
+If not for A. T. Hull, Jr., crashing the opening party, we'd never see so much of the Mandarin Club.
+Newspapers published very few photographs of it, taken mostly at various weddings.
+But memoirs confirm that the Mandarin Club was considered a "high-class night-spot."
 "A very smart and pretty place.
 Good music, good food."
 Mariano Ezpeleta called it an "aristocratic" place, "where the elite of the government and financial circles congregated."

-After Jimmy was released from the camp, he only regained control of his flagship Jimmy's Kitchen on Nanking Road.
-I wonder if this man whom George Silk photographed outside the restaurant's door in 1946 is him.
-He would be around 45 then:
+After Jimmy was released from the camp, he regained control of his flagship Jimmy's Kitchen on Nanking Road.
+George Silk photographed him outside his restaurant in 1946:

 Same spot 20 years prior – the opening of Jimmy's Kitchen on Nanking Road in May 1927 (the owner is standing on the right):